 What do you do when tech giants announce their new products?
-You want them.
+You want them?
 Hell, you’ll most probably even buy them.
 But do you really think that Alexa or a robot cleaning slave can actually save you time?
-In most of the cases, the opposite happens.
+In most cases, the opposite happens.

 Take George R.R.
 Martin for example, the author of the fantasy series Game of Thrones.
 What he said in an interview about tech and social media is not something a lot of people will want to do but it’s surely something a lot of people will have to do: “I am not on Facebook.
 I am not on Twitter.
 I will not be on the next new thing to come along, the one that makes Facebook and Twitter as obsolete as GEnie and CompuServe and The Source, those halcyon communities of yore.”

-This mind sounds harsh but it needed.
+This might sound harsh but it’s necessary.
 The only way to make deep work your priority in our current distraction-rich culture is to numb your desire for shiny tweets, more likes, tagged photos, walls, posts.
 Understand that these things are shallow and don’t lead to anything productive in the future.

 Lesson #5: How to Train Your Mind To Perform Deep Work?